Tootman/WebAppv3/README.md

 - how to get browser to reload new version of files ie how to properly implement version control
 - popup seems only to be bound to 'pre-baked' content (early bound?), so cannot find a way of dynamically rendering the content (ie include user and e.latlng etc on feature.click. so have to retrieve current vals from state instead.
 - Create Markers Node under Map if doesn't exist
+- Firebase RelatedData on_added node callback not working as expected.
+Tried to follow pattern for AddMarker callback, which does work as expected.
+Issue is that all existing nodes trigger callback.
+- antialias on marker icon (or what ever the issue is)

 ### dev notes